-- At the end of their Preschool Year, the Preschool Lead will complete the Gloucestershire EYFS summative transition record for school and share this with both parents, carers and the Reception teacher of the child's new school. - Reception Baseline Assessment a short assessment which is taken within the first six weeks of a child starting Reception year. - The EYFS Profile a comprehensive assessment completed at the end of the EYFS to provide a well-rounded picture of a child's knowledge, understanding and abilities, attainment against the early learning goals (ELGs), and their readiness for Year 1.
+- At the end of their Preschool Year, the Preschool Lead will complete the Gloucestershire EYFS summative transition record for school and share this with both parents, carers and the Reception teachers. - Reception Baseline Assessment a short assessment which is taken within the first six weeks of a child starting Reception year. - The EYFS Profile a comprehensive assessment completed at the end of the EYFS to provide a well-rounded picture of a child's knowledge, understanding and abilities, attainment against the early learning goals (ELGs), and their readiness for Year 1.
+At the end of the EYFS, staff complete the EYFS profile for each child.
+Pupils are assessed against the 17 early learning goals, indicating whether they are: - Meeting expected levels of development - Not yet reaching expected levels ('emerging')